DEPARTMENT: Community Corrections

-A Volunteer/Intern in the Juvenile Supervision Section is responsible for assisting a Probation Officer in carrying out a variety of work assignments under supervision of the Probation Officer or supervisor.
+A Volunteer/Intern in the Adult Supervision Section is responsible for assisting a Probation Officer in carrying out a variety of work assignments under the supervision of the Probation Officer or supervisor.
 The focus of offender contact is determined by the assigned Probation Officer in consultation with the Unit supervisor.

-TIME REQUIREMENT: The specific hours and schedule is mutually agreed upon by the supervising Probation Officer and the Volunteer/Intern.
+TIME REQUIREMENT: The specific hours and schedule will be mutually agreed upon by the supervising Probation Officer and the volunteer/Intern.

-SUPERVISION: Volunteers/Interns will be under the direct supervision of an assigned Probation Officer.
+SUPERVISION: Volunteers/Interns will be under the direct supervision of the assigned Probation Officer.
 The Unit supervisor and the Volunteer Coordinator will assist as needed.

 DUTIES & RESPONSIBILITIES:

-* Establish case plans with supervising agent and keep agent up-to-date on case progress, issues and/or non-compliance.
+* Establish case plans and keep agent up-to-date on case progress, issues and/or non-compliance.

-* Conduct face-to-face interviews with offenders, truants and families in office, school and/or in homes.
+* Conduct face-to-face interviews with offenders in office and/or in offenders’ homes.

-* Supervise and monitor offenders/truants for compliance with court ordered conditions.
+* Supervise and monitor offenders for compliance with court ordered conditions.

 * Make appropriate referrals.

-* Assess offender, truants and families needs and problem areas.
+* Assess offender in addressing needs and problem areas.